Aqua-0/Pokemon_Star_Console_Edition/README.md

 If migrating from Citra, go to Migrating From Citra.
 1. If applicable make a backup of your Ultra Moon save using Checkpoint (you should already have it), name it something you'll remember (like UltraMoonSave), then delete your savefile in-game with D-Up + X + B. (Don't delete the backup!)
 Shut down your 3DS afterwards.
-2. Download PokemonStarLuma.zip (Very large, so will likely take a while.)
-3. When you've downloaded it, unzip it and move the romfs folder inside to /luma/titles/00040000001B5100 on your 3DS's SD card.
-(If the folder doesn't exist, create it)
+2. Download a rom of Pokemon Star from that website...
+(If you're already using it on Citra, just grab your rom from there.)
+3. Trim the file using NDSTokyoTrim.
+4. Move it to your 3DS SD Card (location doesn't matter) and create a folder inside /luma/titles/00040000001B5100 called romfs.
+5. Turn your 3DS on while holding Start.
+(If you see a chainloader menu, select GodMode9.)
+6. Navigate to the rom, select NCSD image options, then select Mount image to drive.
+Push A afterwards.

+## Folders To Copy & Delete ##

+Copy these folders from the romfs folder you see in the image to /luma/titles/00040000001B5100/romfs:
+1. Still figuring this out!
+Sorry...

+Note: After you copy a folder, push B to go back to the list of drives, then navigate back into your SD card to paste it into the romfs folder inside luma.
+After that, select the drive with the letter G to go back into the image.
+Repeat until you have all the folders copied.

+After copying those folders, delete these folders within /luma/titles/00040000001B5100/romfs:
+1. Also still figuring this out...

+## Finishing The Install ##
-4. Hold Select when turning your 3DS back on.
+1. Hold Select when turning your 3DS back on.
-5. Turn on game patching in the Luma3DS config menu, then press start to leave the menu.
+2. Turn on game patching in the Luma3DS config menu, then press start to leave the menu.
-6. Open Pokemon Ultra Moon and watch the fireworks fly.
-If you get a green screen, then the top of the screen says Pokemon Star v0.2 after the title screen, it's a good sign.
+3. Open Pokemon Ultra Moon and watch the fireworks fly.
+If the first message of the phone call mentions Pokemon Star v0.2, you've done did it.

 ## Migrating from Citra ##
 1. Boot vanilla Ultra Sun on your 3DS at least once.
-2. Select your Pokemon Star save file from Citra, then copy it over
+2. Select your Pokemon Star save file from Citra, then copy it over.
+3. Go back to Installing The Rom Hack.

 # Going Back To Vanilla #